calogica/calogica.com/_posts/2020-07-07-season-pass-hierarchical-modelng-r-stan-brms.md

 Interaction terms, however useful, do not fully take advantage of the power of Bayesian modeling.
 We know from our EDA that email represent a small fraction of our sales.
 So, when computing the effects of `Email` and `Promo` on `Email`, we don’t fully account for inherent lack of certainty as a result of the difference in sample sizes between channels.
 A more robust way to model interactios of variables in Bayesian model are *multilevel* models.
 They offer both the ability to model interactions (and deal with the dreaded collinearity of model parameters) and a built-in way to regularize our coefficient to minimize the impact of outliers and, thus, prevent overfitting.

-In our case, it would make the most sense to model this with both varying intercepts and slopes, since we observed that the different channels appear to have overall lower baselines (arguing for varying intercepts) and also show different effects of offering the bundle promotion (arguing for varying slopes).
+In our case, it would make the most sense to model this with both **varying intercepts** and **slopes**, since we observed that the different channels appear to have overall lower baselines (arguing for varying intercepts) and also show different effects of offering the bundle promotion (arguing for varying slopes).
 In other cases though, we may need to experiment with different combinations of fixed and varying parameters.

 Luckily, it’s a fairly low-code effort to add grouping levels to our model.
 We will model both a varying intercept (`1`) and varying slope (`promo`) by `channel`, removing the standard population level intercept (`0`) and slope.
 (The `||` tells `brms` not to bother to compute correlations.)